 South Korea's New Southern Policy and Partnerships in Southeast Asia

-On Wednesday, October 6, the National Bureau of Asian Research convened a 2021 Pacific Energy Summit Dialogue Series event with Woongtae Chung.
-The session was invitation-only and employed a modified “fireside chat” style format allowing for substantive dialogue between the speaker and the expert level audience.
+On October 6, 2021, the National Bureau of Asian Research hosted a 2021 Pacific Energy Summit Dialogue Series event with Dr. Woongtae Chung of the Korea Energy Economics Institute.
+Pacific Energy Summit Advisor Dr. Se Hyun Ahn, University of Seoul, provided additional special remarks.
+The session was invitation-only and employed a modified “fireside chat” style format to allow for substantive dialogue between the speaker and the expert level audience.

 Roy Kamphausen, The National Bureau of Asian Research